runnfla/RunFormula/README.md

 ```
 `RunFlaParse` compiles the source formula into bytecode for execution by `RunFlaExecStr` or `RunFlaExecVrt`.
 The result of `RunFlaExecStr` is a string,
 while `RunFlaExecVrt` returns a Variant.\
 For more information on using RunFormula, please refer to the help files in the [Help](https://github.com/runnfla/RunFormula/blob/main/Help) directory (available in both English and Russian).
-See the corresponding help topics for advanced usage at [Help/Eng/runflahelp-eng.txt](https://github.com/runnfla/RunFormula/blob/main/Help/Eng/runflahelp-eng.txt) ([Help/Rus/runflahelp.txt](https://github.com/runnfla/RunFormula/blob/main/Help/Rus/runflahelp.txt)  in Russian).
+Feel free to ask questions in [Discussions](https://github.com/runnfla/RunFormula/discussions).

 --\
 **Author:** Alexander Torubarov\